itscoltonhicks/Windows-OS-Administration/README.md

 Next let's create a new user on the local computer.

-Right-click in the empty space or directly on the Users folder.
+Right-click in the empty space or directly on the "Users" folder.
 Then select "New User" to initiate the creation of a new user.

 <img width="733" alt="Create a new user" src="https://github.com/user-attachments/assets/14116ed7-d231-4b5d-b1c2-c9e2c20421fd">